pepamengual/UEP/README.md

 ### Welcome to UEP!
 <p align="justify">
 UEP is a tool for predicting the impact of mutations in a protein-protein complex.
-For a given PDB structure, it predicts automatically the effects of all possible mutations in the highly-packed interface positions in seconds.
-UEP predictions are competitive with the state-of-the art methods in the field with the advantage of being open-source code and extremelly fast in comparison!
+For a given PDB structure, it predicts automatically the effects of all possible mutations in the highly-packed interface positions.
+UEP predictions are competitive with the state-of-the art methods in the field with the advantage of being open-source code and extremelly fast in comparison, since it will take less than a second!
 </p>

 ### UEP dependencies